virtual-labs-archive/problem-solving-iiith/README.txt

 4.Clone Repositery
 	$ git clone https://github.com/virtual-labs/problem-solving-iiith.git

-5.Make sure you’re in the directory data-structures-iiith in a terminal , and build your data-structures-iiith image:
+5.Make sure you’re in the directory data-structures-iiith in a terminal , and build your problem-solving-iiith image:
 	docker image build -t problem-solving-iiith:1.0

 6.Start a container based on your new image: